-The weather plays a crucial part in potato cultivation.
+The weather plays a crucial part in potato farming.
 Sencrop indicators allow farmers to apply treatments to their potato fields with better precision.

 Crop tour management

 Detecting the risks of potato-related diseases

 Sencrop provides precision agricultural weather data for potato farming.
 This helps to prevent diseases and to optimise decisions as to treatment windows.

 This fungal disease can wreak havoc in potato fields.
 Sencrop provides decision support tools that can help farmers identify and prevent the risk of potato blight.

 Colorado potato beetles, aphids and black slugs are all particularly fond of potatoes.
 It is essential to treat crops against these pests at the right time.

 Alternating periods of dry and humid weather as well as various stressors in crop production (drought, nutritional deficiency, etc.) stimulate the development of ‘Alternaria spots’.

 Also called black dot, this fungal disease affects both tubers and aerial parts of the plant.
 High temperatures provide ideal conditions for its development.